Day Camps for kids 5-12

 - Before June 1: Full refund, minus $25 administration fee (fee waived if cancellation is within one week of purchase)

-If your camper cannot attend two or more days of camp due to illness we will offer a limited credit to be used toward next summer.
+If your camper cannot attend three or more days of camp due to illness we will offer a limited credit to be used toward next summer.
 All credits must be used by the end of the summer after they are issued.

 No refunds will be offered for missed days in a camp week other than for illness.